mauroalberti/geoSurfDEM/README.md

 Done, after applying.

-Save the geosurface as a VTK file and then you can see it in Paraview and use in the geoSurfDEM application.
+Save the geosurface as a VTK file and then you can see it in Paraview and use in the IntersectDEM application.
 Note that the VTK file stores the plane as triangle mesh, without explicit attitude (i.e., dip direction and angle) information.
 So the local results calculated by the geoSurfDEM application are derived by the local geosurface triangle attitude stored in the VTK file.
 Using a simple plane obviously we expect the same results for all intersection points.

 ####Input data preview